MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cloud-powered-search-overview.md

 Faceted navigation helps customers browse for content more easily by filtering on refiners that are tied to terms in a term set.
 By using faceted navigation, you can configure different refiners for different terms in a term set without having to create additional pages.
 And after application of the customer's choice of refiners, a summary of the choices is displayed.

-The following image shows an example of faceted navigation.
+The following image shows an example of faceted navigation in search.

     ![ChoiceSummary](./media/ChoiceSummary.png)

 ### Immersive autosuggest

-Current autosuggest shows only keywords that trigger search for the matching keyword.
-With new enhancements, users will be able to surface links to products, directly navigable to product details.
+Current autosuggest functionality only shows keywords that trigger search for the matching keyword.
+With new enhancements in Commerce, users are able to surface links to products, directly navigable to product details.
 There will also be support for "keywords match in various categories," which enables users to see the count of matching keywords in categories and trigger the search for the keyword for that category.

-The following image shows an example of immersive autosuggestion.
+The following image shows an example of immersive autosuggest in action.

     ![immersiveAutoSuggest](./media/ImmersiveAutoSuggestUX.png)